Super Robot Monkey Team Hyperforce Go!: Broadcast

-SRMTHG premiered on ABC Family's Jetix programming block on September 18, 2004.
-It also aired on Toon Disney's Jetix block until the Jetix programming block was taken off of ABC Family in August 2006, and the series began to air exclusively on Toon Disney.

-It was also shown on Jetix UK from January 1, 2005, but was taken off the air on July 22, 2006, for unknown reasons.
-The entire series was, however, broadcast in the UK on GMTV's Toonattik.

-In Ireland it was shown on RTÉ Two as part of "The Den" children's programming block.
+Super Robot Monkey Team Hyperforce Go! premiered on ABC Family's Jetix programming block on September 18, 2004.
+It also aired on Toon Disney's Jetix block, until the Jetix programming block was taken off of ABC Family in August 2006, and the series began to air exclusively on Toon Disney.
+The show was planned to air on ABC Kids on September 17, 2005, but it was scrapped.
+It was shown on Jetix UK from January 1, 2005 until July 22, 2006.
+In 2005, Super Robot Monkey Team Hyperforce Go! aired on Champ TV in South Korea.
+The entire series was broadcast in the United Kingdom on GMTV's Toonattik.
+In Ireland, it was released on RTÉ Two as part of "The Den" children's programming block.
+In 2007, the series was released on Mio TV in Singapore.

 The series was produced for widescreen, but originally shown cropped due to network restrictions.